zerokaze420/zerokaze_blog_sveltekit/README.md

 # zerokaze_blog_sveltekit

-基于 sveltekit 现代化的个人博客， 通过 sveltekit 构建，使用 tailwindcss 构建样式，使用 typescript 构建类型，使用 nix 构建环境。
+A modern personal blog based on SvelteKit.
+Built with SvelteKit, using TailwindCSS for styling, TypeScript for types, and Nix for the build environment.

->目前在dev阶段，后期可能会有大的变动，欢迎提issue
+Currently in dev mode, major changes may occur later.
+Issues are welcome.

 ## Todo

->按照重要度排序
+>Sort by priority

-* 修复编译报错
+* Fix compilation errors
-* 性能优化，去掉网站上的静态图片，更换为SVG或者纯色背景
+* Optimize performance by removing static images from the website and replacing them with SVG or solid color backgrounds
-* 性能优化
+* Optimize performance

-## 技术栈
+## Technology Stack

-bun + sveltekit + tailwindcss + typescript + nix
+bun + SvelteKit + TailwindCSS + TypeScript + Nix